M3wP/Monopoly/C64/readme.md

 * Trade/elimination xfer working correctly (double check).
 * Trade/elimination xfer correctly calculate remaining cash and enforce positive.
 * Elimination returns to correct player.
+* Must pay works after trade/elimination xfer?
+* Multiple eliminations in one turn works?
+* Does elimination to bank work at all?

 ## Change History (Since Version 0.01.99A)
+* 16JUL2018
+	* Fix user input handling issues (at start and when DEBUG_CPU not enabled).
+	* Move keys globals out of globals area.
+	* Move IRQ globals into globals area ($0200-$03FF).
+	* Code clean-up.
 * 15JUL2018
+	* Indicate (border colour red) when an unknown source of IRQs is encountered (this will cause serious issues).
+	* Move VIC-II IRQ acknowledgement to start of IRQ routine to ensure that it is always done.
 	* Bump version.
 	* Implement CPU player menu setup9.
 	* Don't allow mortgaging/unmortgaging of deeds in a trade when trading.